OCA/purchase-workflow/purchase_work_acceptance_invoice_plan/readme/USAGE.rst

 ** Usual process of Purchasing with Work Acceptance using Invoice Plan **

-- Create a New Purchase Order.
+- Go to menu Purchase > Create a New Purchase Order.
-- Select option "Use Invoice Plan".
+- Select option "Use Invoice Plan" and fill information in Invoice Plan Tab.
-- Confirm the Purchase Order.
+- Confirm Order > Create WA by Installment
-- Create a new Work Acceptance .
 - Select the invoice plan relating to this creating Work Acceptance.
 - Accept the Work Acceptance.